guilhermenevesxyz/decrolution/README.md

 Creatures can start procreation once they hit the age of 18.
 After that point, there are no limits as to what they can do till they pass away.

+#### Climate influence on metabolism
+The left side of the arena is colder, whilst the right side is warmer, thus creating a temperature gradient.
+Creatures on the left side will have a slower metabolism and thence live longer lives, but they will also be less fertile.
+Meanwhile, the creatures on the right, warmer, side of the arena will have faster metabolisms, allowing them to reproduce more, but dying faster in comparison.

+The left-right division **does not** entail any political references.
+There had to be a division and a north/south one would have looked worse on the screen, whilst also not inclusive of those living in the southern hemisphere.

 ### Tips
 The simulation should not produce capable survivors on every single run.
 Be patient and try a number of times until you get a good seed.